raviteja-dev950/raviteja-dev950/README.md

 - 👀 Follow my GitHub journey
 - 💬 Share feedback and suggestions

-Every project in this repository is part of my mission to become an **Industry-Ready Java Full Stack Developer** by building **102 real-world projects**.
+Every project is part of my mission to become an **Industry-Ready Java Full Stack Developer** by building **102 real-world projects**.

 ---

+# 🚀 FROM CORE JAVA TO FULL STACK DEVELOPMENT

-# 🚀 From Core Java to Full Stack Development — One Project at a Time.
+## One Project at a Time.

 ### ⭐ Thanks for visiting my GitHub Profile!